 Taming long strobe arms out of the water:

-The orange dots are fastex buckles.
+The orange dots are bead-to-loop connections.

 - what you'll need:

-- 3 to 4 feet (1 meter) of 2mm dacron accessory
+- 10 feet (3 meters) of 3mm dacron accessory

 cord